zhgzhg/Drizzle/README.md

 2. Use markers like `@DependsOn`, `@BoardManager`, `@BoardSettings`, and `@Board` to describe the sketch's requirements

-   1. You may use some of __Tools / Auto-generate ... marker__ options to let Drizzle fill them as a C-style comment at the beginning of your main sketch file, based on IDE's current settings.
-Depending on the environment the result might require modifications.
+   1. You may use some of __Tools / Auto-generate ... marker__ UI options to let Drizzle fill them as a C-style comment at the beginning of your main sketch file, based on IDE's current settings.
+Depending on the environment the result might require adjustments.

 3. Save your sketch